TLIEPE/demo-openai-primes/README.md

 # Prime Numbers Calculation Script by TLIEPE

+## Versioning

+This project maintains two versions:

+- **v1**: Uses OpenAI's beta feature for structured outputs (deprecated approach).
+- **v2**: Updated to use the stable Instructor library integration with OpenAI API for structured outputs.

+Version tags are available in the Git history for easy reference:

+- `v1` - Original beta version
+- `v2` - Updated Instructor version

 ## Overview
 This script is a showcase of a new approach to generating **structured output** using OpenAI's beta capabilities for structured outputs in its API.
 The script demonstrates a comparison between prime numbers generated locally and those generated through the OpenAI API using structured outputs.

+**Important Update:** As OpenAI's structured output feature is currently in beta and subject to future changes, this project has been updated to use the stable approach with the Instructor library.
+This prevents issues when the beta API is deprecated ("sundown").
+The original beta version is preserved in the repository history.

 The **structured output** capability of OpenAI helps ensure responses adhere to a defined format, validated using tools like Pydantic.
 In this case, it ensures a list of prime numbers is returned in a consistent manner.